Multivariate Stirling Polynomials of the first and second kind: Remarks on Lagrange inversion

-We may, as an alternative, exploit the fact that $\inv{f}_{n}=\hlieder{\varphi}{n}{\textup{\id}}(0)$ (cf. \proposition{prop7.1}\,(ii)), which leads to a recursive solution.
-First, repeated application of the Lie derivation $D_{\varphi}$ inductively yields a representation of the following form:
+Alternatively, we can use the fact that $\inv{f}_{n}=\hlieder{\varphi}{n}{\textup{\idty}}(0)$ (cf. \proposition{prop7.1}\,(ii)).
+This leads to a recursive solution.
+The repeated application of the Lie derivation $D_{\varphi}$ inductively results in a representation of the form